+General Graduation Requirements

-- ENGLISH LANGUAGE ARTS 4 units of credit (Must include: English 1, English 2 & English 3 or equivalent) - MATHEMATICS 3 units of credit\ (Must include 1 unit Algebra 1 or equivalent) - SCIENCE 3 units of credit\
+- English/Language Arts 4 units of credit

+- Must include English 1, English 2 & English 3 or equivalent

+- Mathematics 3 units of credit

+- Must include 1 unit Algebra 1 or equivalent

+- Science 3 units of credit

-(Must include 1 unit of Biology) (1 credit of science may be substituted by the combination of 3 credits of Ag.
+- Must include 1 unit of Biology

+- 1 credit of science may be substituted by the combination of 3 credits of Ag.
 Science 1, Ag.
-Science 2, and either Animal Science or Horticulture with grades of "C" or better.)
+Science 2, and 1 additional science based agriculture course (horticulture, animal science, natural resources, food science) with semester grades of "C" or better.

-- SOCIAL STUDIES 3 units of credit
+- Social Studies 3 units of credit

-- (Must include Government, World History, American History)
+- o Must include Government, World History, American History

-- PHYSICAL EDUCATION 1 unit of credit
+- Physical Education 1 unit of credit

-- (Must include 1⁄2 unit of PE 1 or Freshmen Weights)
+- o Must include 1/2 unit of PE 1 or Freshmen Weights

-- HEALTH 1/2 unit of credit
+- Health 1⁄2 unit of credit

+- o includes state required CPR instruction

-- PRACTICAL ARTS 1⁄2 unit of credit\
+- Practical Arts 1⁄2 unit of credit

-- PERSONAL FINANCE 1⁄2 unit of credit this may also be earned in Ag.
-Management
+- Personal Finance 1/2 unit of credit

+- This may also be earned in Ag.
+Management or Consumer Math

-- FINE ARTS 1 unit of credit
+- Fine Arts 1 unit of credit

-- ELECTIVES- 8.5 units of credit
+- Electives- 8.5 units of credit

-TOTAL- 25 units of credit
+• TOTAL- 25 units of credit

-\Students may take a computer science course to fulfill one unit of academic credit for mathematics, science, or practical arts.
+Students may take a computer science course to fulfill one unit of academic credit for mathematics, science, or practical arts.

-Attendance: 90% attendance is required each year of high school.
+Attendance: 90% hourly attendance is required each year of high school.
 Any student who fails to meet the persistence standards will receive a grade reduction at the end of the semester.
-Students may attend up to five Saturday school's before a grade reduction would occur.
+Students may attend up to five Saturday schools to reduce a potential grading penalty.